 We tested the methodology in a 220 km2 area located in the lower Hunter valley area, Australia.
 Elevation ranges from 27 to 322 m above sea level with a pronounced slope ascending South-West.
-Measurements of the Total Soil Carbon (TC) expressed in g 100g-1 are available for topsoil (0-10 cm) and subsoil (40-50 cm).
-There was inorganic carbon in the measurements of the TC.
-Especially in the second depth, some of the large TC values are due to inorganic carbon.
-The lower Hunter area measurements were surveyed along several years, which yielded the use of three TC measurement methods, denoted CNS, NIR and MIR hereafter:
+Measurements of the Total Soil Carbon (TC) expressed in g/100g-1 are available for topsoil (0-10 cm) and subsoil (40-50 cm).2 The lower Hunter area measurements were surveyed along several years, which yielded the use of three TC measurement methods, denoted CNS, NIR and MIR hereafter: